scala-ide/scala-plugin.g8/src/main/g8/README.md

 The projects can readily be imported inside Eclipse.
 Additionally, you have maven `pom` files based on Tycho, enabling command line builds.

-## Note:
+## Building:

-By default, the maven build is performed with the stable version of Scala (2.9).
-The available profiles are:

-* `scala-2.9` (default)
-* `scala-trunk`

-Run maven like this:
+This template uses [plugin-profiles](https://github.com/scala-ide/plugin-profiles) to manage the build.
+Check its documentation for detailed information.
+The command to use looks like this:

-    mvn -P scala-trunk clean install
+    mvn -Pscala-2.10.x,eclipse-indigo,scala-ide-stable clean install